 An immensely proud and impressively supportive father of one of the cast members was seated next to me.
 We spent at least 20 minutes before the show talking about his son, so that when I saw Laurie on the stage, I, too, felt proud of the fine job he was doing.

 Here’s more about the play.
 (Photo by Karen Almond)

 I’m happy to say that it didn’t take much effort to find things to impress in Dallas.
 From now on, when asked what I think of Dallas, I’ll talk about the wonderful art and theater scene there rather than how nice it was to rent a car and drive away.

-And the lesson learned is that if you find a place lacking in anything worthwhile, then this might instead be a reflection on your own attitudes.
+And the bigger lesson learned is that if you find a place lacking in anything worthwhile, then this might instead be a reflection on your own attitude.
 If you take the time to look for it, you’ll probably find it.